 Weekly Wages.
-Proportion (in any/place).
-First year Second year Third year Fourth year Fifth year And thereaft er the m vage.
-8. 11 17 23 28 38 d.
-6 6 0 6 0 s.
-11 18 6 6 APPRENTICES.
-One apprentice to every three or fraction of three worker receiving not less than the minimum wage.
-IMPROVERS.
-One improver to every six or fraction of six workers receiving not less than the minimum wage.
-Provided that at least three workers receiving not less that the minimum wage must be employed before an improver can be employed.
+Proportion (in any place).
+First year Second year Third year 8.
+12 19 25 19 0 vers. d.
+6 0 12 19 27 d.
+6 Apprentices.
+Males.
+One male apprentice to every three or fraction of three workers receiving not less than the minimum wage.
+Females.
+One female apprentice to every female worker receiving not Fourth year Fifth year 31 41 0 37 50 6 0 35 .0 than the minimum wage. , Improvers.
+And thereafter the mir nimum v rage.
+Males.
+One male improver to every six or fraction of six male workers receiving not less than the minimum wage.
+Provided that at least three male workers receiving not less than the minimum wage must be employed before a male improver can be employed.